 The expansion of commodity production, including timber, soy, beef, palm, coffee and cacao, has been a leading driver of deforestation in many of the world’s remaining major forests, causing a loss of valuable carbon sinks and other important services, like clean air and water, and livelihoods for forest-dependent peoples.

-Phase 1 of FC2A is building on UNDP’s role as a trusted development partner through the UNDP regional and country offices in the three countries.
-Multistakeholder collaboration is bringing together public and private sectors, with civil society, to define the roadmap.
-National and Sub-National Dialogues are the key events on the way to the roadmap, which are:
+Phase 1 of FC2A has built on UNDP’s role as a trusted development partner through the UNDP regional and Country Offices in these three countries.
+Through UNDP GCP’s motto, Multi-Stakeholder Collaboration for Systemic Change, FC2A has brought together public and private sectors, with civil society, to define these roadmaps.

-1. Taking stock of existing commitments by government and the private sector (domestic and international) to reduce deforestation from commodity production in the country
+1. Taken stock of existing commitments by government and the private sector (domestic and international) to reduce deforestation from commodity production in the country.

-2. Identifying policies, actions or lack of action by public or private sectors, that are enabling continued expansion of commodity “footprints” into primary and secondary rainforest
+2. Identified policies, actions or lack of action by public or private sectors, that are enabling continued expansion of commodity “footprints” into primary and secondary rainforest.

-3. Considering the initiatives already planned and budgeted for, to meet the commitments, and highlight gaps where additional policies, actions and spending are required
+3. Considered the initiatives already planned and budgeted for, to meet the commitments, and highlighted gaps where additional policies, actions and spending are required.

 For further information:

 Christina Archer, Senior Partnership Advisor: